lascalasecurity/SOC-Managers-Toolkit/README.md

 If you’re running this **inside OpenClaw**, use the OpenClaw-native path:

-*Tip* Give your OpenClaw agent this Repo URL.
+*Tip* : Give your OpenClaw agent this Repo URL.
 It should be able to handle everything from there.
-You may need to help guide it, and you will need to provide keys, but all the instructions are geared for your OpenClaw agent to follow. *Tip*
+You may need to help guide it, and you will need to provide keys, but all the instructions are geared for your OpenClaw agent to follow.

 1) Follow: `docs/setup-openclaw.md`
 2) Verify required skills: `docs/required-skills.md`